DataDog/documentation/content/en/logs/guide/control-sensitive-logs-data.md

 {{< img src="logs/guide/sensitive/sensitive_outline_query.png" alt="Sensitive Outline Query" style="width:80%;" >}}

-### Where is the senitive data inside Datadog?
+### Where is the sensitive data inside Datadog?

-Although there could be sensitive data coming in at multiple places in Datadog, focus on Datadog Indexes because other locations are likely a lesser compliance concern.
+Once sensitive data is sent to your Datadog platform, it may exist in a number of places.
+As a result, be sure to check each of the following (ordered from most likely to have sensitive data to least likely):

 * Datadog [Indexes][3] are where logs are stored with Datadog until they age out according to index retention.
+Although there could be sensitive data coming in at multiple places in Datadog, focus on Datadog Indexes because other locations are likely a lesser compliance concern.
 Check [indexes filters][4] and [exclusion filters][5] to see if logs with sensitive data are indexed.

-* Check your Log [Archives][6], where Datadog sends logs to be stored on your end.
+* Check your Log [Archives][6], which is where Datadog sends logs to be stored on your end.
 Set up Archive Filters to see if your archive contains sensitive logs.

 * Datadog [Metrics generated from Logs][7] storing aggregated metrics, meaning sensitive data likely have been discarded or crushed.
 Check custom metrics filters to see if logs with sensitive data are processed.